riotkit-org/riotkit.pbs/README.md

 - README.md and README.rst (in order) are loaded automatically as long description
 - Uses SCM plugin (setuptools_scm) by default
 - Optional Pipfile.lock from Pipenv support
-- Command `./setup.py freeze_dependencies` to print dependencies in requirements.txt format
+- Command `./setup.py --quiet freeze_dependencies` to print dependencies in requirements.txt format
 - Command `./setup.py install_dependencies` to install dependencies using pip